Is it harder to get a mortgage when you’re self-employed?

 Some lenders do accept financial information reflecting only 1 year, but they’re in a minority.

-If you’re a contractor, then a lender is likely to look at the value of your current and previous contracts, your experience and your professional history in order to reach a leanding decision.
+If you’re a contractor, then a lender is likely to look at the value of your current and previous contracts, your experience and your professional history in order to reach a lending decision.

 In most cases, the income you show in this way will be averaged out, although if you show income increasing year-on-year over time some lenders may use the most recent year for the basis of assessing affordability.